Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 ### Finalproject.py(Main python file)
 As this is the first python program I have written in full, please pardon the relatively poor standard of the code.
-I apologise in advance for the atrocious infractions that I may have committed in the process of writing this program...
 With that being said, the main file contains a large selection of functions, and I will explain them in further detail below.

 I utilised pygame_gui for most of the Graphical User Interface in the game, as I intended the GUI to be very simple and straightforward.
 Pygame_gui seemed to be relatively easy to implement, while retaining the ability to customise appearance through a theme file.

 The first section of the code initialises and sets up the game.
 This includes the pygame setup of the screen, clock and mixer(for sound).
 Pygame_gui setup is also done here, such as initialising the manager and setting up the buttons and textboxes.
 Loading in of the graphic and audio resources is also done here.
 The global game variables are also initalised here, like currentouts, currentstrikes, and others.
 These variables will be constantly changing with multiple functions making use of them.

-Next, we have some supplementary functions that assist the main game loop functions.

 draw_bases, homeplate and draw_static are pretty self-explanatory - they manage the display of the static elements that do not move during or in between at-bats. draw_bases is where the actual drawing of the base graphic occurs, while draw_static manages the actual logic that determines the correct graphic to be displayed depending on the value of "runners".
 Admittedly, the method used is very crude but it works (for now).
 The value of runners is stored as a three decimal place float, and the runners on base are determined by whether each decimal place is 1 or 0.
 For example, runner on first only is denoted by "0.100", while bases loaded(runners on each of the three bases) is denoted by "0.111".
 The value of runners is then changed by other functions and then draw_static updates the bases graphic accordingly.